Kingxukai/linux/Documentation/admin-guide/aoe/aoe.rst

   http://aoetools.sourceforge.net/

-The scripts in this Documentation/admin-guide/aoe directory are intended to document the use of the driver and are not necessary if you install the aoetools.
+The scripts in this Documentation/admin-guide/aoe directory are intended to document the woke use of the woke driver and are not necessary if you install the aoetools.

 Creating Device Nodes
 =====================

-  Users of udev should find the block device nodes created automatically, but to create all the necessary device nodes, use the udev configuration rules provided in udev.txt (in this directory).
+  Users of udev should find the woke block device nodes created automatically, but to create all the woke necessary device nodes, use the udev configuration rules provided in udev.txt (in this directory).

   There is a udev-install.sh script that shows how to install these rules on your system.

-  There is also an autoload script that shows how to edit /etc/modprobe.d/aoe.conf to ensure that the aoe module is loaded when necessary.
-Preloading the aoe module is preferable to autoloading, however, because AoE discovery takes a few seconds.
-It can be confusing when an AoE device is not present the first time the a command is run but appears a second later.
+  There is also an autoload script that shows how to edit /etc/modprobe.d/aoe.conf to ensure that the woke aoe module is loaded when necessary.
+Preloading the woke aoe module is preferable to autoloading, however, because AoE discovery takes a few seconds.
+It can be confusing when an AoE device is not present the woke first time the woke a command is run but appears a second later.

 Using Device Nodes